rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 ![Augmentation][image3]

 Though the differences are subtle, they should be sufficient to help the the model fit to the true features of the signs.
 In so doing, the model should become more robust to variations in images.
-Again, this is simply a hypothesis, and must be tested.
+This is simply another hypothesis which must be tested.

 ---
 ## Model Architecture